-Course: Deployment of Database Systems [24647]
+Course: Deployment of Database Systems [dbe]

 Part of the modules: Large-Scale Information and Knowledge Management (p.
-21)[IW4INLIKM]
+22)[IW4INLIKM]

-ECTS Credits Hours per week 5 Term Instruction language 5 2/1 Summer term de
+ECTS Credits Hours per week 5 Term Summer term de Instruction language

 It will be announced at least 6 weeks in advance if the assessment consists of an 1h written exam according to section 4 subsection 2 no. 1 study and examination regulations or of a 20 minute oral exam according to section 4 subsection 2 no. 2 study and examination regulations.